wheels db create

 "Datasource not found"

 The specified datasource doesn't exist in your server configuration.
-Create it in your /config/app.cfm first.
+The command will prompt you to create it interactively.

 "Database already exists"